-For a software licence to be assignable, the Canadian courts look to whether or not the licence is "personal" to the parties.
-If the courts determine that a licence is personal, the licence may not be assignable or capable of being sublicensed to third parties, barring any language in the licence to the contrary.
+For a software licence to be assignable, the Canadian courts look to whether or not the licence is "personal" to the licensee.
+If a court determines that a licence is personal, the licence may not be assignable or capable of being sublicensed to third parties, subject to any language in the licence to the contrary.